MechanicalRabbit/FunSQL.jl/docs/src/two-kinds.md

 On the other hand, syntax-oriented query builders are harder to *use*.
 As they directly represent the SQL grammar, they inherit all of its flaws.
-In particular, the rigid clause order makes it difficult to assemble complex data processing pipelines, especially when the form of the pipeline is not predetermined.
+In particular, the rigid clause order makes it difficult to assemble complex data processing pipelines, especially when the arrangement of pipeline nodes is not predetermined.

 A data-oriented query builder directly represents data processing nodes, which